twisted/twisted/docs/security.rst

 #.
 Begin by filing a ticket which does not describe the issue and simply says 'security issue, description pending' and has the 'security' keyword.

 #.
-If a security advisory is not already created in GitHub, create one.
+Create a security advisory in GitHub using the `GitHub UI <https://github.com/twisted/twisted/security/advisories/new>`_.
    This will trigger the creation of a private repository that can be use for developing a patch.
    This automatically created private repository is also used to review the PR in private.